Michelangelo and the Architecture of the Sistine Chapel

 South wall and ceiling of the Sistine Chapel.
 Credit Ceiling: wikimedia.org/wga.hu.
 Credit Wall: Vatican Museum

-This led to the third and final design in which the ceiling is divided up equally with large ribs from wall to wall.
-The dimension between the ribs is similar to the width of the window below.
-Michelangelo takes the geometry of the wall below and continues it up into the ceiling.
-However, because of the corner vault, he could not put large panels in the ceiling at both ends.
-Thus, if he followed Perugino and Botticelli below, he would have had only four big panels.
-Instead, he found a way to get nine panels rather than four on to the ceiling.
-The long walls below have six windows, six paintings, and six tapestries.Michaelangelo sacrificed size to get more panels so he could tell a bigger story.
-The alternation of rectangular and square frames reinforces the architecture of the room, since Michelangelo’s large paintings are centered over the windows, and the small square paintings are centered over the pilasters below.
-The main panels of Michelangelo’s ceiling are images 8 feet by 15 feet, and the small panels are 6 feet by 8 feet.
-The pedestals and ribs surrounding them seem to create depth in a trompe l’œil manner, to better tell the story of creation
+This led to the third and final design in which the ceiling was divided up equally by ribs.
+The space between the ribs was similar to the width of the window below.
+Michelangelo took the geometry of the wall below and continued it up into the ceiling.
+However, because of the corner vault, he could not put large panels on the ends of the ceiling.
+If he had followed the geometry of Perugino and Botticelli below, he would have had only four big panels on the ceiling.
+Instead, by doubling the ribs he found a way to get nine panels.
+The long walls below have six windows, six paintings, and six tapestries.
+Michaelangelo sacrificed the size of the panels so he could tell a more elaborate story.
+The alternation of rectangular and square frames reinforces the architecture of the room, since Michelangelo’s large paintings are centered over four of the windows, and the small paintings are centered over the pilasters below.
+The large panels of Michelangelo’s ceiling are images eight feet by fifteen feet, and the small panels are six feet by eight feet.
+The pedestals and ribs surrounding the paintings seem to create depth in a trompe-l’œil manner, to better emphasize the story of creation.

 The fictive balusters adjacent to the sibyls resemble the real balusters in the chapel.
 Credit left: wikimedia.org/Web Gallery of Art.
 Credit right: wikimedia.org/Jean-Auguste-Dominique Ingres

-Altar Wall – Last Judgment
+Altar Wall: Last Judgment

 An altarpiece above the altar was removed in the mid-twentieth century.
 Credit left: Public Domain.
 Credit right: wikimedia.org/SeveroAntonelli

 The existing architecture of the Sistine Chapel, both real and fictive, was crucial to Michelangelo’s composition of the ceiling.
-Il divino Michelangelo added more art and more painted architecture, which intensified the experience of the chapel.
-The architectural elements of the Sistine Chapel are the frames and supporting actors for the main narrative, which is the creation and fall of the world, the redemption of Christ, and the founding of the Church, which continues its mission until he returns at the Last Judgment.
+“Il divino” Michelangelo added a great amount of art and painted architecture, which has intensified the experience of the chapel.
+The architectural elements of the Sistine Chapel are the frames and supporting actors for the main narrative: the creation and fall of the world, the redemption of Christ, and the founding of the Church, which continues its mission until Christ returns at the Last Judgment.